-Building stronger partnerships with organizations such as chambers of commerce, economic development agencies, educational institutions, local businesses and industry, and civic organizations will be a primary goal for the local area.
-In Gloucester County, the WDB and the Chamber of Commerce share the same office building which allows for constant communication and partnerships.
-However, there still needs to be uniform industry-valued credentials established for jobs in all industries.
+Building stronger partnerships with organizations such as chambers of commerce, economic development agencies, educational institutions, local businesses and industry, and civic organizations will be a primary goal for the region.
+There needs to be uniform industry valued credentials established for jobs in all industries.
 These credentials need to be developed by industry, educational, and workforce partners, then shared among training providers throughout the region.

-The GCWDB and the Region will strive to achieve better coordination and communication with partner agencies to create a streamlined process for referrals from other partners to the Job Centers and vice versa.
-The marketing or promotion of job training and workforce opportunities also needs to be distributed locally and regionally for both new and existing businesses.
+The Region will strive to achieve better coordination and communication with partner agencies to create a streamlined process for referrals from other partners to the Job Centers and vice versa.
+The marketing or promotion of job training and workforce opportunities also needs to be distributed regionally for both new and existing businesses.

-Engaging New Partnerships at One-Stop Career Centers
+Engaging New Partnerships at One Stop Career Centers

 New Jersey is committed to supporting the American Job Centers (Job Centers), formerly known as the One-Stop Career Centers, which meet local needs and assist individuals in obtaining new skills and employment.
-New Jersey will expand the number of jobseekers and students who have access to high-quality career guidance and job search assistance through a new network of Job Centers, community colleges, libraries, community-based and faith-based organizations, organized labor, and educational institutions.
+New Jersey will expand the number of jobseekers and students who have access to high-quality career guidance and job search assistance through a new network of Job Centers, community colleges, libraries, community-based and faith-based organizations, organized labor and educational institutions.
 Key work on sector-driven and high-quality employer partnerships is led by the South Jersey Workforce Collaborative and the individual WDBs with support from the NJ Industry Partnerships.

 As noted earlier, a great example is the 2018 Atlantic City Electric initiative which provided a six-year, \$6.5 million contractual agreement with six of the seven counties in the region to identify, recruit and train program participants to develop a qualified, diverse talent pipeline for energy industry careers.
-In order to address the energy industry's needs, the local areas agreed to provide three separate and distinct energy-related programs once each year for six years.
+In order to address the energy industry need, the local areas agreed to provide three separate and distinct energy-related programs once each year for six years.
 Those programs which are ongoing include:

-- Workers in Sustainable Employment (WISE)-provides a career exploration course designed specifically to explore non-traditional, in-demand jobs in the construction, gas, water, electric, and energy industries; - Get Into Energy (GIE)-provides instruction and review in applied math skills that are pertinent to the energy industry.
+- Workers in Sustainable Employment (WISE)-provides a career exploration course designed specifically to explore non-traditional, in-demand jobs in the construction, gas, water, electric and energy industries; - Get Into Energy (GIE)-provides instruction and review in applied math skills that are pertinent to the energy industry.
 The GIE class prepares candidates to successfully pass the Construction and Skilled Trades exam (CAST); - Line School- provides an education including classroom and hands-on instruction in the fundamentals of the job skills required for an energy career as a line person.